-After five years from the date of the student leaving the College for withdrawal pending a disciplinary hearing, Disciplinary Interim Suspension, or Disciplinary Expulsion, the student may petition the Vice President for Student Development to have the transcript comment removed.
+After five years from the date of the student leaving the College for withdrawal pending a disciplinary hearing, Disciplinary Interim Suspension, or Disciplinary Expulsion, the student may petition the Vice President for Student Affairs to have the transcript comment removed.
 It is the student's responsibility to provide substantial evidence, which supports the petition and provides documentation of their activities (work, education, etc.) since their exit from Oneonta.

 Each student has one opportunity to appeal for each case decision.
 The appeal process is outlined as follows in our Code of Student Conduct:

 - A decision and/or a sanction may be appealed.
-The appeal must be in writing and should be delivered to the Office of Student Development within 5 business days of the notification of the outcome.
+The appeal must be in writing and should be delivered to the Office of Student Affairs within 5 business days of the notification of the outcome.
 Failure to submit an appeal within the allotted time will render the original decision final and conclusive.

 - For complaints that were originally heard by the Assistant Director of Community Standards, Community Directors, Residence Hall Directors or Office of Residential and Community Life administrators, the appeal will go to the Director of Community Standards.